-Move abroad?
-I can’t do that, or can I?
-Here’s how we finally took the plunge and moved to France after letting go of fear and limiting beliefs.
-See if you recognize any of these.
+Here’s our story: how we finally took the plunge and moved to France after letting go of fear and limiting beliefs.

 Every year, millions of people dream of moving to another country, backpacking through Europe or spending a gap year abroad but never do anything about it.